Physiotherapy

 Step 1 - Obtain a proper veterinary assessment and diagnosis.
 If this includes a full holistic assessment, so much the better.

 Step 2 - Your vet is supposed to discuss the full range of treatment options with you.
 This may include Alternative Therapy and may include physiotherapy.
-If neither is mentioned, yet you feel that you wish to explore the possibility, it is recommended that you should discuss the possibilities with your vet at the time of the visit.
+If neither is mentioned, yet you feel that you wish to explore the options, it is recommended that you should discuss the possibilities with your vet at the time of the visit.
 No vet should obstruct a referral of this nature.

 Holistic, Alternative, Natural or Complementary?